a-ads/blog/content/blog/how-to-change-and-confirm-a-withdrawal-address.md

   suspension, and withdraw directly to a BTC address or use FaucetPay for instant withdrawals
 ---

-To start, visit the “Withdrawal Options” page, which can be found by navigating to “Finances >> Withdrawal options”, it should look like the image below:
+To start, visit the “Withdrawal Options” page, this can be found by navigating to “Finances >> Withdrawal options”, it should look like the image below:

 ![Change withdrawal address](../../static/assets/withdrawal-change-1.png "Change withdrawal address")